albagon/ny-diner/README.md

 $ export TOKEN_RESTAURATEUR=a_new_token_for_restaurateur_user_type
 $ export TOKEN_NYDINER_ADMIN=a_new_token_for_nydiner_admin_user_type
 ```
-The easiest way of getting a jwt while using this app is visiting the login page y copy the access code from the returned URL.
+Please notice the jwt token should be obtained by logging into the app and then
+copying it from the url into the corresponding environment variable.
 4. Create all the tables
 ```
-flask db upgrade
+$ flask db upgrade
 ```

-### DEVELOPMENT SERVER
+### Development Server
 1. Set more environment variables:
 ```
 $ export FLASK_DEBUG=True